 03.02 General Guidance

 Overall Focus.
-The inspection focus is to determine whether the fabricator is constructing ISFSI components in accordance with an NRCapproved QAP, and whether the D component, as fabricated, will perform its intended function as stated in the SAR and, as applicable, the CoC or the site-specific license and TS. components must be constructed under an NRC-approved QAP, which may be either the licensee’s, CoC holder’s, or the fabricator’s.
+The inspection focus is to determine whether the fabricator is constructing ISFSI components in accordance with an NRC-approved QAP, and whether the DSS component, as fabricated, will perform its intended function as stated in the SAR and, as applicable, the CoC or the site-specific license and TS.
+DSS components must be constructed under an NRC-approved QAP, which may be either the licensee’s, CoC holder’s, or the fabricator’s.
 Refer to inspection procedure (IP) 60851, “Design Control of ISFSI Components,” for guidance on inspecting design changes.

 b.
 Additional Assistance.
-The inspectors may obtain additional assistance for both technical and design questions from the cognizant () project manager (PM).
+The inspectors may obtain additional assistance for both technical and design questions from the cognizant (DFM) project manager (PM).

 c.
 ISFSI SSCs Safety Classification.
-Before performing an inspection of ISFSI SSCs, the inspectors should review the licensee’s design basis documents to determine whether an appropriate safety classification to a particular SSC.
+Before performing an inspection of ISFSI SSCs, the inspectors should review the CoC holder’s or licensee’s design basis documents to determine whether an appropriate safety classification to a particular SSC was applied.
 Note that site-specific variations in ISFSI designs may affect the safety classification of some SSCs.

 d.
 ISFSI SSCs Not Important to Safety.
-For this class of SSCs, the licensee’s use of generally accepted commercial-grade standards, practices, and materials in design, fabrication, and construction activities is acceptable.
+For this class of SSCs, the CoC holder’s or licensee’s use of generally accepted commercial-grade standards, practices, and materials in design, fabrication, and construction activities is acceptable.
 However, these SSCs must still conform to the design requirements described in the SAR and supporting engineering documents.

 e.
 Design Changes.
-Each design has been approved by the NRC through the licensing process, for a site-specific license, or the 10 CFR Part 72, Subpart L, process for a .
-Effective with a rule change that became effective April 5, 2001, licensees, vendors and CoC holders are all authorized by the provisions of 10 CFR 72.48 to make changes to the ISFSI or described in the SAR, to approve changes to procedures described in the SAR, or to perform tests or experiments not described in the SAR without prior NRC approval.
+Each DSS design has been approved by the NRC through the licensing process, for a site-specific license, or the 10 CFR Part 72, Subpart L, process for a CoC holder.
+Effective with a rule change that became effective April 5, 2001, licensees, vendors and CoC holders are all authorized by the provisions of 10 CFR 72.48 to make changes to the ISFSI or DSS described in the SAR, to approve changes to procedures described in the SAR, or to perform tests or experiments not described in the SAR without prior NRC approval.
 Refer to IP 60857, “Review of 10 CFR 72.48 Evaluations,” for additional guidance in this area.

 f.
 Component Functionality.
 Functionality is the ability of a component to meet its design requirements.
 Some components may have multiple design requirements and several functions.
-These requirements and functions are defined in the SAR, SER, and, as applicable, the CoC or the site-specific license and TS for the .
+These requirements and functions are defined in the SAR, SER, and, as applicable, the CoC or the site-specific license and TS for the DSS.
 For example, the cask support basket that separates the individual fuel bundles serves several functions: structural integrity, criticality control, heat transfer, and radiation shielding.
-Assistance in identifying the function(s) of a given component may be obtained from .
+Assistance in identifying the function(s) of a given component may be obtained from DFM.

 g.
 Document Review.
-Before any onsite inspection activity, for each in use, review (as applicable) the:
+Before any onsite inspection activity, for each DSS in use, review (as applicable) the:

 1. SAR and corresponding NRC SER;